The 10 Best Fast-charging Power Banks

 video play icon

-This wiki has been updated 12 times since it was first published in May of 2020.
+This wiki has been updated 17 times since it was first published in May of 2020.
 These fast-charging power banks dole out juice quickly and safely when there's no AC outlet around.
 All of these options use either USB Power Delivery, commonly referred to as PD, or Qualcomm's Quick Charge technology.
 To maximize speed, you'll need to make certain that what you choose is compatible with your smartphone's fast-charging specifications and that you use a high-speed AC adapter.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. RavPower PB201